 NGG training consists of the following components (see the Handbook for more details):

-Students complete a minimum of three semester-long laboratory rotations.
+Students typically complete three laboratory rotations.
 Each rotation is chosen by the student, under the guidance of the Academic Review Committee.
 Rotations projects occasionally lead directly to outside presentations and papers, but the primary goals of the rotations are to provide students with opportunities to learn a wide range of modern laboratory techniques and gain first-hand experiences that will aid in the selection of a thesis laboratory.
 Lab rotations end with written and spoken reports presented to a review committee for feedback.

 Coursework (click here for a complete list of required and elective courses offered by the NGG) is completed during the first two years of candidacy.
 To ensure exposure to the broad basis of modern neuroscience, each first-year student is required to complete: 1) four Core courses, in molecular biology, cellular neuroscience, systems neuroscience; 2) a statistics course required of all first-year BGS students; 3) a half-semester writing course designed to help with the written portion of the Candidacy Exam; and 4) a Journal Club associated with the weekly MINS Seminar Series.
 First- and second-year students also choose, with guidance from the Academic Review Committee, several elective courses offered by the NGG or elsewhere at Penn.
 Second-year students are required to participate in a Specialty Journal Club or Lab Group Meeting where they make a formal presentation of a paper or their own research at least once per semester.